deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 ![](figures/figures_2_2.png)

-> 🔼 The figure shows the Agent-to-Sim (ATS) framework, illustrating the 4D spacetime reconstruction from longitudinal casual videos and the interactive behavior simulator that learns agent behaviors from this reconstruction.
+> 🔼 The figure illustrates the Agent-to-Sim (ATS) framework, showing the process of reconstructing casual longitudinal videos into a 4D representation and then training an interactive behavior model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Learning agent behavior from longitudinal casual video recordings.
 We answer the following question: can we simulate the behavior of an agent, by learning from casually-captured videos of the same agent recorded across a long period of time (e.g., a month)?
 A) We first reconstruct videos in 4D (3D & time), which includes the scene, the trajectory of the agent, and the trajectory of the observer (i.e., camera held by the observer).
 Such individual 4D reconstructions are registered across time, resulting in a complete and persistent 4D representation.
 B) Then we learn a model of the agent for interactive behavior generation.
-The behavior model explicitly reasons about goals, paths, and full body movements conditioned on the agent's ego-perception and past trajectory.
+The behavior model explicitly reasons about goals, paths, and full body movements conditioned on the agent’s ego-perception and past trajectory.
 Such an agent representation allows generation of novel scenarios through conditioning.
 For example, conditioned on different observer trajectories, the cat agent chooses to walk to the carpet, stays still while quivering his tail, or hide under the tray stand.
 Please see videos results in the supplement.
 > </details>

 ![](figures/figures_6_0.png)

-> 🔼 This figure illustrates the hierarchical pipeline used for generating the agent's behavior, which involves encoding egocentric information and generating goals, paths, and body poses sequentially.
+> 🔼 The figure illustrates the hierarchical pipeline used for generating agent behavior, starting from encoding egocentric information and progressing through goal generation, path planning, and finally, body pose generation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Pipeline for behavior generation.
 We encode egocentric information into a perception code w, conditioned on which we generate fully body motion in a hierarchical fashion.
 We start by generating goals Z, then paths P and finally body poses G. Each node is represented by the gradient of its log distribution, trained with denoising objectives (Eq.
 8).
 Given G, the full body motion of an agent can be computed via blend skinning (Eq.
 3).